 What is a UPC opt-out?

 Opting-out enables a patent owner to actively remove their European patent from the jurisdiction of the UPC so that the European patent instead remains under the jurisdiction of the relevant national courts.
-Such an opt-out will only be effective for a transitional period of the UPC, which will last at least 7 years.
-After the transitional period, the UPC will have exclusive competence in respect of all European patents – this will include new Unitary Patents, as well as nationally-validated “bundle” European patents (bundle EPs).
+It will only be possible to opt out during a transitional period of the UPC, which will last at least 7 years.
+However, such opt-outs will usually be effective for the whole life of the patent.

 Importantly, only bundle EPs can be opted out of the jurisdiction of the UPC.
 It is not possible to opt out a Unitary Patent from the jurisdiction of the UPC – Unitary Patents fall under the exclusive jurisdiction of the UPC by definition.